stacks-network/pybitcoin/README.md

 ## Notice

-Coinkit is still in Alpha.
-It's developers will not be held responsible for loss of bitcoins resulting from the use of this software.
+Coinkit is still in beta.
 Developers using Coinkit are encouraged to inspect the code for themselves and perform their own tests.

-That said, we are committed to ensuring that this library behaves exactly as it is supposed to under all conditions, and have plans to ramp up our testing efforts going forward.
+We are committed to ensuring that this library behaves exactly as it is supposed to under all conditions, and have plans to ramp up our testing efforts going forward.